-The following table details the Company's sensitivity to a 20% (2022: 20%) increase and decrease in the electricity forward price with all other variables held constant.
+The following table details the Company's sensitivity to a 20% (2023: 20%) increase and decrease in the electricity forward price with all other variables held constant.
 Analysis of underlying forward price volatility is used as an indicator of potential forward price movement.
-Under the assumption that there will be no events causing significant step changes in the market such as the announcement of major plant closures, management have determined that 20% is considered a reasonably possible price movement.
+Under the assumption that there will be no events causing significant step changes in the market, management have determined that 20% is considered a reasonably possible price movement.